Two Die In Midwest Snowstorms, System Moves East

 — Chicago Tribune (@chicagotribune) February 8, 2018

 February is typically a snowy month in Chicago.
 The city usually sees about 9.1 inches of snowfall.
-Compared to last month’s total of about 5 inches, this weekend’s storm was a surprise for some.
+Compared to last month’s total of about five inches, this weekend’s storm was a surprise for some.
 An average of 10.8 inches typically falls in January.

 Detroit was blanketed with at least a foot of snow during this weekend’s system.
 About 45 miles west, in Ann Arbor, some used skis instead of their vehicles during a storm that dumped about 10 inches.

-Wind-chill temperatures are expected to drop below zero in many areas of the upper Midwest overnight but make an about-face by Valentine’s Day and creep up to 40.
+Wind-chill temperatures are expected to drop below zero in many areas of the upper Midwest overnight, but make an about-face by Valentine’s Day and creep up to 40.
 In some areas, that could mean snow or rain, according to the National Weather Service.

 That mix is what is in New York City’s forecast this week.
 Fog lingered Saturday and Sunday followed by periods of heavy rainfall and flooding.
 The forecast called for nearly an inch of precipitation with highs around 50.
 Snow and temperatures in the 30s will hit New York by early Wednesday.